igorko/FlareFramework/README.md

 DEPENDENCIES
 ============

-To build FlareGDE you will need wxWidgets 2.8 and Code::Blocks IDE.
+To build FlareFramework you will need wxWidgets 2.8 and Code::Blocks IDE.
-To run FlareGDE you need wxWidgets 2.8 Runtime Libraries.
+To run FlareFramework you need wxWidgets 2.8 Runtime Libraries.

 BUILDING
 ========

-To build FlareGDE, you will need to get wxWidgets first:
+To build FlareFramework, you will need to get wxWidgets first:

 http://www.wxwidgets.org/